ARCSnake V2: Mechanical Adaptations For An Amphibious Multi-Domain Screw-Propelled Snake-Like Robot: Introduction

 \section{Introduction}

-Robotic exploration in extreme environments, such as caves, oceans and planetary surfaces, poses significant challenges for the diverse set of terrains \cite{kalita2020exploration}.
+Robotic exploration in extreme environments, such as caves, oceans, and ice found on extra-planetary surfaces, poses significant challenges \cite{kalita2020exploration}.
 Wheeled robots, while energy-efficient on flat surfaces, struggle with uneven or soft terrains due to limited traction and obstacle negotiation capabilities \cite{bruzzone2012locomotion}.

-Humanoid robots, designed to mimic human form and movement, encounter difficulties maintaining balance and robustness in real-world, unpredictable environments, limiting their practical deployment \cite{motionplanning2024}.
-These limitations underscore the need for more versatile robotic systems capable of traversing multiple domains, including hard ground, granular media, and aquatic environments.
-Applications such as search and rescue, environmental monitoring, and exploration demand robots that can adapt to varying terrains and overcome obstacles that traditional platforms cannot handle effectively \cite{li2022alternative, pena2020collaborative}.
+Legged robots alike, quadrupeds, humanoids, etc. face difficulties in navigating and maneuvering in unpredictable terrain, particularly those that even humans have not mastered without specialty tools, which limit their practical deployment in such environments \cite{motionplanning2024}.
+Even more restrictive are environments which can only be reached by robots capable of traversing tight spaces.
+Applications such as search and rescue, environmental monitoring, and space exploration demand robots that can adapt to varying terrains and overcome obstacles that traditional form factors cannot handle effectively \cite{li2022alternative, pena2020collaborative}.

 A promising approach to address these challenges is the development of multi-domain mobile robots that combine different locomotion strategies.
-One such design is ARCSnake\cite{arcsnake_icra}\cite{arcsnake_tro}, a screw-propelled, snake-like robot that integrates the advantages of screw propulsion with a hyper-redundant, snake-like backbone.
-Rotating Archimedean screws have proven effective for propulsion in amphibious and granular media \cite{neumeyer1965marsh, dugoff_1967}, while snake-like robots offer unique locomotive abilities and a compact form factor ideal for navigating confined spaces similar to vine robots \cite{coad2019vine}.
+One such design is ARCSnake\cite{arcsnake_icra}\cite{arcsnake_tro}, the precursor to EELS\cite{carpenter2021exobiology}, a screw-propelled, snake-like robot that integrates the advantages of screw propulsion with a hyper-redundant, snake-like backbone.
+Rotating Archimedean screws have proven effective for propulsion in amphibious and granular media \cite{neumeyer1965marsh, dugoff_1967,chen2025characterization} while snake-like robots offer unique locomotive abilities and a compact form factor ideal for navigating confined spaces similar to vine robots \cite{coad2019vine}.